Master of Security Studies (M.S.S.) in

 The program can be completed in as little as 18 months.

-M.S.S. in Intelligence, Security Studies, and Analysis Courses Required Courses (18 Total Hours) Hours ISSA 6300 Intelligence and National Security 3 ISSA 6301 Grand Strategy, Intelligence Analysis, and Rationality 3 ISSA 6302 The Transformational Imperative: Reorganizing in a Multi-polar World 3 ISSA 6303 Advanced Intelligence Analysis: Operating in Complex Environments 3 ISSA 6304 The Practice of US Intelligence and National Security 3 ISSA 6305 Research Methods in Security Studies or comparable graduate-level course from any university department (with advisor approval) 3
+M.S.S. in Intelligence, Security Studies, and Analysis Courses Required Courses (21 Total Hours) Hours ISSA 6300 Intelligence and National Security 3 ISSA 6301 Grand Strategy, Intelligence Analysis, and Rationality 3 ISSA 6302 The Transformational Imperative: Reorganizing in a Multi-polar World 3 ISSA 6303 Advanced Intelligence Analysis: Operating in Complex Environments 3 ISSA 6304 The Practice of US Intelligence and National Security 3 ISSA 6305 Research Methods in Security Studies or comparable graduate-level course from any university department (with advisor approval) 3 ISSA 6380 Capstone in Intelligence, Security Studies, and Analysis 3

-Students wishing to take the non-thesis option will be required to take the 18 hours of required ISSA courses, 3 hours of prescribed electives (ISSA 6380), and an additional 15 semester credit hours of electives.
+Students wishing to take the non-thesis option will be required to take the 21 hours of required ISSA courses and an additional 15 semester credit hours of electives.
 Students in the non-thesis option will be required to pass an oral comprehensive examination.
 This does not need to take place on the ASU campus and can be done via teleconference or other appropriate methods.
 Please see the section on Advisory Committees for oral comprehensive exams in the Graduate Catalog under Academic Guidelines and Graduate Studies Policies.

 ISSA 6306 Applied Statistics